Business Ideas for University Students

 YouTube Influencer

-Similar to the social media influencer, the YouTube influencer make their money by marketing a brand’s products to their loyal following.
+Similar to the social media influencer, the YouTube influencer makes their money by marketing a brand’s products to their loyal following.

 Kirsty Sharman, a marketer for South African online influencer platform Webfluential explains what they do.
 “These YouTubers are storytellers, personalities, and trusted advisors to many South Africans because they make content that people care about, content people want to watch.
-A recent study by Google uncovered that four out of 10 millennials actually think that their favourite creator understands them better than their close friends – as a result, these YouTube creators have incredible influence.”
+A recent study by Google uncovered that four out of ten millennials think that their favourite creator understands them better than their close friends.
+As a result, these YouTube creators have incredible influence.”

 Podcaster